powa-team/pg_stat_kcache/README.rst

 If *pg_stat_kcache.track* is all, pg_stat_kcache tracks nested statements.
 Now, the max number of nesting level to track is 64 due to implement simpler and it should be enough for reasonable use cases.

+Even if *pg_stat_kcache.track* is all, pg_stat_kcache view considers only statistics of top-level statements.
+So, there is the case which even though user cpu time used planning a nested statement is high, `plan_user_time` of pg_stat_kcache view is small.
+In such a case, user cpu time used planning a nested statement is counted in `exec_user_time`.

 Authors
 =======